marinov98/MarinMacs/README.md

-# emacs guide MY WAY
+# Emacs guide MY WAY

 # I was inspired to write this after I finished configuring my emacs file to write C++, Python, and JavaScript code as well as take notes in Org mode and write LaTex